LudmilaAmriou/DataCamp_projects/README.md

 This project assumes you have used the **dplyr and ggplot2** packages and that you are familiar with the **pipe operator (%>%)**

+## 25th project: Clustering Heart Disease Patient Data
+In this project, we are going to **cluster anonymized data of patients who have been diagnosed with heart disease using R**.
+Patients with similar characteristics might respond to the same treatments, and doctors could benefit from learning about the treatment outcomes of patients like those they are treating.
+The data we are analyzing comes from the V.A.
+Medical Center in Long Beach, CA.

+This project is about **Unsupervised learning**.
+It works with **K-means and hierarchical clustering algorithms**.